itsnikhil/blog/content/posts/zomato-improvement-proposal-zip-gigs-system-matchings.md

 ### Concerns
 - Delivery partners should atleast need to know how to improve upon ranking criteria used by zomato
-- Since gig confirmation happens later, proper communication should happen with delivery partners about what gigs they finally got assigned
+- Since gig confirmation happens later, proper communication should happen with delivery partners about what gigs they finally gets assigned

 ## Sources:
 - https://www.youtube.com/watch?v=y4dEg3LUqAs